aiyus2020/RomanNumConverter/README.md

-Roman Numeral Converter
+Roman Numeral Converter 🏛️
-This project is a web application that converts Arabic numerals into Roman numerals.
-It was developed using HTML, CSS, and JavaScript to create an interactive user interface that allows users to input numbers and receive their Roman numeral equivalents.
+This project is a Roman Numeral Converter that allows users to convert Arabic numbers (1-3999) into their Roman numeral equivalents.
+The site was built using HTML, CSS, and JavaScript for a clean and responsive design.

-Features
+Features 🌟
-User Input: An input field for entering numbers.
+User Input: An input field where users can enter a number.
+Conversion Button: A button to trigger the conversion process.
-Validation: Checks for valid inputs and  Displays error messages for invalid entries.
+Error Handling: Displays error messages for invalid inputs (e.g., non-numeric values, numbers outside the range).
-Conversion Logic: Efficiently converts valid Arabic numerals to Roman numerals using a defined mapping of values and symbols.
-Responsive Design: The layout is designed to be user-friendly and responsive on mobile devices, ensuring accessibility on various screen sizes.
+Responsive Design: The layout adjusts for different screen sizes, ensuring usability on both desktop and mobile devices.
-Technologies Used
-HTML: For the structure of the web page.
-CSS: For styling and layout, using custom variables for consistent theming.
-JavaScript: For the conversion logic and interactivity.
-This project demonstrates the use of basic web technologies to create a functional and visually appealing application.
+How It Works 🔧
+Users enter a number in the input field.
+Upon clicking the "Convert" button, the app checks for valid input.
+If valid, it converts the number to a Roman numeral and displays the result.
+If invalid, it shows an appropriate error message.